What's Keeping Procurement Leaders Up At Night?

 But as you ready yourself for what will hopefully be a more stable, streamlined and healthier 2021, how do you overcome these challenges, regain control and revert to more strategic decision making?

 OfficeTeam is here to help you buy smarter and create a ‘workplace’ fit for the future.
-So we’ve invited some of the most respected names in senior procurement to join us on Tuesday 26th January 2021, at 10am for this straight-talking virtual roundtable event – and you can put your questions to your peers, live!
+We invited some of the most respected names in senior procurement to join us for this straight-talking virtual roundtable event.

 Head of Procurement